Chapter 27: Masters of War

 The four-legged sort came first.
 Then the rest.

-The first stumbled out, clawing at his throat, blood streaming from his mouth and eyes.
+A man stumbled out, clawing at his throat, blood streaming from his mouth and eyes.
 He fell down dead, and then came a flood tide of screaming, choking people, escaping the poison underground only to run into a hail of bullets above.

 74 fired.
 He didn’t miss once.
 As the pile of bodies grew higher he saw her, standing off to the side with hollow grief in her eyes.
 He wished he could look away.